gbif/data-products/custom-downloads/taxon-list-downloads.md

 # Long taxonkey list download

-Sometimes users want to download a lot of taxon keys like >40K in some cases.
+Sometimes users want to download a lot of taxonkeys like **>40K in some cases**.
 This is not possible to do over via the website or using curl or something like that.

-Note this is mostly for internal use and a regular user will not be able to do this.
+> Note this walk through is for internal use and a regular user will not be able to do this (although see [here](https://github.com/ropensci/rgbif/issues/362) if you still want to make a large taxonkey download yourself).

 If the taxonkey list is less than around 5K [see dicussion here](https://github.com/ropensci/rgbif/issues/362) then it is probably easier to do a download using a http GET request.
 It might also be possible to break up big downloads into 5K-taxonkey chunks, but if even that is too many downloads if the list is very long.
 A taxonkey list custom download might be worth while or still requested.